-$((\frac{7}{1}))$ (6) Fees charged by the Washington state patrol and the federal bureau of investigation for fingerprint-based background checks shall be paid by the applicable department for applicants or service providers providing:
+- $((\frac{7}{1}))$ Fees charged by the Washington state patrol and the federal bureau of investigation for fingerprint-based background checks shall be paid by the applicable department for applicants or service providers providing: - Services to people with а developmental disability under RCW 74.15.030; - (b) In-home services funded by medicaid personal care under RCW 74.09.520; - (c) Community options program system waiver services under RCW 74.39A.030;

-- Services to people with developmental disability under RCW 74.15.030; - (b) In-home services funded by medicaid personal care under RCW 74.09.520; (c) Community options program entry - (c) Community options program charged system waiver services under RCW 74.39A.030; (d) Chore services under RCW 74.39A.110; (e) Services under other home and
+(d) Chore services under RCW 74.39A.110;

-- (e) Services under other home and community long-term care programs, established pursuant to chapters 74.39 and 74.39A RCW, administered by the department of social and health services or the - department of children, youth, and families; (f) Services in, or to residents of, a secure facility under RCW 71.09.115; and - (g) For fiscal year 2023, applicants for child care and early learning services to children under RCW 43.216.270. - (((8) Service providers))(7) Applicants licensed under RCW 74.15.030 must pay fees charged by the Washington state patrol and the federal bureau of investigation for fingerprint-based conducting background checks. - (((9)))(8) Department of children, youth, families ((service providers licensed))licensees under RCW 74.15.030 may not pass on the cost of the background check fees to their ((applicants))employees unless the individual is determined to be disqualified due to the background information. - $((\frac{10}{10}))$ The department of social and health services and the department of children, youth, and families shall develop rules identifying the financial responsibility of service providers, applicants, and the respective department for paying the fees charged by law enforcement to roll, print, or scan fingerprints-based for the purpose of a Washington state patrol or federal bureau of investigation fingerprint-based background check.
+- Services under other home and ty long-term care programs, (e) established pursuant to chapters 74.39 and 74.39A RCW, administered by the department of social and health services or the department of children, youth, and families; - (f) Services in, or to residents of, a secure facility under RCW 71.09.115; and - (g) For fiscal year 2023, applicants for child care and early learning services to children under RCW 43.216.270. - (((8) Service providers))(7) Applicants licensed under RCW 74.15.030 must pay fees charged by the Washington state patrol and the federal bureau of investigation for conducting fingerprint-based background checks. - (((9)))(8) Department of children, youth, families ((service providers licensed))licensees under RCW 74.15.030 may not pass on the cost of the background check fees to their ((applicants))employees unless the individual is determined to be disqualified due to the background information. - $((\frac{10}{10}))$ The department of social and health services and the department of children, youth, and families shall develop rules identifying the financial responsibility of service providers, applicants, and the respective department for paying the fees charged by law enforcement to roll, print, or scan fingerprints-based for the purpose of a Washington state patrol or federal bureau of investigation fingerprint-based background check.